 A school seismometer network and community science program

-SchoolShake is run by seismologists at the University of Victoria and the Geological Survey of Canada, in partnership with the Hakai Institute.
-The project is funded by the University of Victoria, the Hakai Institute, the Geological Survey of Canada, and other external donors.
+SchoolShake is run by seismologists at the University of Victoria and the Geological Survey of Canada, in partnership with the Hakai Institute and with support from the CSEG Foundation and other donors.
 SchoolShake involves no cost for participating Schools.

-Each participating school will receive a miniaturized Raspberry Shake (RS) seismometer and a display.
+Each participating school will receive a miniaturized Raspberry Shake (RS) seismometer.

-Real-time waveforms from all Raspberry Shakes in the network and nearby national seismic stations, together with epicenters of local earthquakes as they are detected and located, are illustrated on a simple web interface available to the Schools and the general public.
+Real-time waveforms from all Raspberry Shakes in the network and nearby national seismic stations, together with epicenters of local earthquakes as they are detected and located, are illustrated on a simple web interface available to schools and the general public.

-The Raspberry Shake will stream data securely and in real-time to our SchoolShake server, which runs a modern, observatory grade earthquake processing and analysis software.
+The Raspberry Shake streams data securely and in real-time to our SchoolShake server, which runs modern, observatory grade earthquake processing and analysis software.

 Students